-The number of females of all ages in the United States.
-There were 159.9 million males of all ages.
+The number of females in the United States as of 2021.
+There were about 164 million males.

 The following is a list of observances typically covered by the Census Bureau’s Facts for Features series: